mapclient-plugins/fieldworkmeshfittingstep/README.md

 the distance between the continuous mesh surface and target points.
 However, higher discretisation will also result in longer fitting times.

+Fitting should be run a few iterations at a time.
+After a fit has finished, clicking _fit_ again will perform another fit from the fitted mesh.
+In between fits, smoothing weights can be adjusted (usually lessened) as the mesh gets closer to the pointcloud.